mucozcan/knn-cpp/README.md

 ## KNN Classification C++

 This a C++ implementation of KNN algorithm.
-It generates samples with two features(f1, f2) based on given boundaries and quantity.
+It generates samples with two random features(f1, f2) based on given boundaries and quantity.

 ![Result](results/classification.png)\